 What are the advantages of using Google Drive?

-By default, Google offers 15 GB of free space on Google Drive, and you can also purchase additional space if your data requirements exceeds the 15 GB limit.
+By default, Google offers 15 GB of free space on Google Drive, and you can also purchase additional space if your data requirements exceed the 15 GB limit.

 Google Docs works seamlessly with Google Drive.
 Your documents on Google Sheets, Google Slides, or Google Docs are all safely stored in Google Drive.